Articles + Essays

 Having served as the Curator of Collections at the Spelman Museum of Fine Art for 14 years and counting, one can instantly tell Anne is passionate about her work.
 She also has an undeniable connection to the South, evidenced by her occasional endearing references to her hometown, New Orleans, LA.

 Her presence is equally as fun as it is distinguished.
-Aside from discussing her love for art and curation, she offered up exquisite pop culture trivia on-set: “Did you all know Michael Jackson’s ‘Don’t Stop ’Til You Get Enough’ was inspired by Star Wars?”
+Aside from discussing her love for art and curation, she offered up first-rate pop culture trivia on-set: “Did you all know Michael Jackson’s ‘Don’t Stop ’Til You Get Enough’ was inspired by Star Wars?”

 Lyn is a force.

 Her work as commander of classic house music record label West End Records, as well as being Sponsorship Manager for the Essence Music Festival, has brought her fulfillment and joy.
 There's power in her gaze when she looks into the camera, indicative a of strong sense of self and pride.
 She admits being "a baldie for over 20 years" has made her feel beautiful and comfortable with herself.
 Frankly, it exudes without mentioning.